Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 Markup by Attribute works within the framework provided by WooCommerce and sets product variation markups (or markdowns) during the 'Set regular price' and 'Set sale price' actions.
 Therefore, you must locate all products affected by this change and reset the regular and sale prices.
 While this sounds cumbersome, it is a massive improvement over finding each and every variation, doing the math for each variation, and changing them manually.
 I'm working on adding an "Attribute" column to the Product list to facilitate this type of activity.

+= I'd like to donate. =

+Thanks!
+The donation button assumes $15.00 USD.
+But feel free adjust that amount up or down as you feel it's approppriate.
+I'm a retired guy who's living off his savings, so every little bit helps.

 == Screenshots ==
 1. Note the addition of the "Markup (or markdown)" field on the bottom of the 'Add new...' panel of the attribute editor.
 2. Note the addition of the "Markup (or markdown)" field on the bottom of the 'Edit...' panel of the attribute editor.
-3. The regular price for variations was set to $19.95 and the sale price was set at $15.95.
-For this variation, Markup by Attribute added $75 for "Holstein" and $4.00 for "2004".
-The description field breaks this down for the customer.
+3. The regular price is $19.95 and the sale price is $15.95.
+Markup by Attribute added $75 for "Holstein" and $4.00 for "2004".
-4. The customer sees the full range of sale prices available and how much each option costs.
-Because the description was filled with an explanation, they will also see a clear description of the breakdown.
+4. The customer sees the full range of sale prices available and how much each option costs, plus a clear description of the breakdown.
 5. Notice that markdowns (negative markups) can be used as well.

 == Changelog ==